goraprial/goraprial/README.md

-## Hi there 👋 I'm Gonzalo Prieto
+## Hi there 👋 I'm Gonzalo Prieto, a Frontend Developer.

-- 🌱 I’m currently working on ReactJS, NextJS with TypeScript
+- ☝️ I’m currently working on ReactJS, NextJS with TypeScript

 - 📫 How to reach me: gonza.rpa96@gmail.com